radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 | Open sourcing templates | Repository and pipeline to validate, testing the infrastructure and publishing  | Desire to contribute, easy to use, low overhead /dependency to publish |
 | Maintenance and support of open-source templates | Ownership and maintainence model of the open-source templates | Sense of ownership, contribution to the community |

-In this document we will cover the solution approach for all the jobs except for the open-sourcing and contributions of the custom resource types which will be covered in a child document.